slingr-stack/http-service/README.md

   the service this path will be appended to the URL.
 - `params`: an object with query parameters for the request (they go in the query string part of the request).
 - `headers`: an object with headers to send in the request.
-If you provide headers these will override the ones defined in the service's configuration.
+  If you provide headers, these will override the ones defined in the service's configuration.
 - `body`: this is the body of the request.
-If you are using JSON, you can directly send an object or array and it will be automatically converted to a JSON string.
-If you are using XML content type, this will be converted based on the rules defined [above](#xml).
+If you are using JSON, you can directly send an object or array, and it will be automatically converted to a JSON string.
+If you are using an XML content type, this will be converted based on the rules defined [above](#xml).
 - `fullResponse`: controls what will be set in the response.
 If `true` the response when calling an HTTP method will be an object with fields `status`, `headers` and `body`.
 This is important